vuongducphuong/documentation/content/applications/finance/documents.rst

 .. image:: documents/domain-condition-example.png
    :align: center
-   :alt: Example of a workflow action's domain condition in Odoo Documents
+   :alt: Example of a workflow action's domain condition in Leansoft Documents

 Click on :guilabel:`Add node` (plus-circle icon) and :guilabel:`Add branch` (ellipsis icon) to add conditions and sub-conditions.
 You can then specify if your rule should match :guilabel:`ALL` or